 Spiritual Authority, Prayer, and Spiritual Warfare

 The issue of spiritual authority, prayer, and spiritual warfare became a serious issue for my life in the mid-1990s.
 The issue was not the traditional sense of spiritual warfare with the focus on personal deliverance.
 Instead, the focus was on praying against powers and principalities to bind or dislodge them for a period of time so more successful evangelism could occur.
 I traveled to Argentina to investigate for myself how this was being done, who was doing it, and what were the precautions.
 I met with Omar Cabrera, one of the most well-known pastors at that time, because of his expertise in strategic level spiritual warfare (SLSW).
 In addition, I met with Carlos Annacondia; Pablo Bottari, who was Annacondia’s trainer for the deliverance tent; Gerimo Preim; Gorge Marcus of Montevideo, Uruguay; Harold Caballeros of Guatemala City, Guatemala, the pastor of the largest Baptist church in Brazil with fifty thousand members; Abe Huber of Brazil, whose church would grow to more than seventy thousand in Santerém, Brazil; and many others.
 I spent much time discussing views on SLSW with these key leaders.
-The question was whether or not this practice was biblical.
+The question was whether or not this

 Soon after my time in Argentina, John Paul Jackson published his book Needless Casualties of War, which carried a strong warning on the dangers associated with praying against powers and principalities.
 Then I discovered C. Peter Wagner’s book on SLSW that took the practice and made it a model intended to be homogenous among those practicing SLSW.
 The model in Wagner’s book did not accurately reflect the practices I found in Latin America, though it was one of the models of how to practice SLSW.
 Instead, there were a variety of understandings, viewpoints, and practices regarding SLSW, ranging from being open with anyone doing SLSW, to only those called and anointed, or a select group of the church who were consecrated, mature believers.